• Skip to primary navigation

 how fear and greed kill returns

-Most of us make the same mistake with our money over and over: We buy high out of greed and sell low out of fear, despite knowing on an intellectual level that it is a very bad idea.
+Most of us make the same mistake with our money over and over: we buy high out of greed and sell low out of fear.

-Think about this pattern for a minute.
 At the top of the market, we can’t buy fast enough.
-About three years later, at the bottom, we can’t sell fast enough.
+At the bottom, we can’t sell fast enough.
 And we repeat that over and over until we’re broke.
-No wonder most people are unsatisfied with their investing experience.

 Can you imagine doing this in any other setting?
-Picture walking into an Audi dealership and saying, “I need a new A6.”
-The salesperson says, “Oh my gosh, you’re in luck, we just marked them up 30%!”
+Imagine walking into an Audi dealership and saying, “I need a new A6.”
+The salesperson says, “Oh my gosh, you’re in luck, we just marked them up 30%.”
 And you say, “Awesome, I’ll take three!”

-But I’m telling you, this behavior is terrible for us when it comes to investing.
+But it doesn’t take a genius (or Warren Buffett) to see that this behavior is terrible for us when it comes to investing.

 -Carl